 There’s nothing more uncomfortable than being cold, so we use heating products during the winter to keep us warm and comfortable.
 You may have noticed that your electricity bill skyrockets during the cold weather.
-We all like to save a few bucks when and where we can and in the winter months we focus on electrical bills.
-Below we’ve rounded up some helpful tips based on our years of experience as licensed electricians, and as homeowners.
+We all like to save a few bucks when and where we can and in the winter months we focus on electric bills.

 - During the winter months, say late October/early November to mid-March, set your thermostat at 68 degrees Fahrenheit during the day and 60 degrees Fahrenheit at night.
 This can save you about 3% on your heating costs for every degree you reduce the temperature below 70 degrees Fahrenheit.